by Anders Johanson January 15, 2021 9 min read

 FL Studio is a software, also known as a digital audio workstation (DAW), that allows you to make music on your computer.
-It is a very powerful and flexible tool for music production that requires no external hardware other than a laptop, and maybe a pair of decent monitors or headphones if you are half serious about your craft.
+It is a very powerful and flexible tool for music production that requires no external hardware other than a laptop, and quality studio monitors or headphones if you are half serious about your craft.
 With FL Studio you can compose, record, mix and master a complete track on a MacBook (or something less fancy) without leaving the comfort of your home or even the bedroom for that matter.
 This way of making music became extremely popular among the modern-day creators and gave rise to terms such as producing in a box or bedroom producers.
 The workflow inside FL Studio is very easy to grasp, which explains its popularity among beginners, but the software itself is far from basic and would require years to master.
 In this article we will delve into some of the primary features of this amazing product — and hopefully, by the end of it, your most burning questions will be answered.

 When you open FL Studio for the very first time, the layout can look quite daunting.
 You have all these menus, options, buttons, and it is natural to feel overwhelmed.
 But do not despair!
 The 80-20 rule stating that 20 percent of your actions yield 80 percent of the results applies to FL Studio as well.
 Only a fraction of the available tools inside the software is really necessary for every single project, and once you have a few finished songs under your belt using those tools will become second nature to you.
 All the other functionalities are nice-to-have but are not critical to the production process.
 You will get familiar with them over time as you become a more advanced user.